-CEOs and business owners may feel like the room is closing in around them:
+Business owners may feel like the room is closing in around them when

-Business turnarounds turnaround experts helping the business get back on its feet, salvaging the value in the company, and making tough decisions to return health to the business.
+Business turnarounds turnaround experts help the business get back on its feet, maximize the value in the company, and make tough decisions to return health to the business.
 This often involves meeting with creditors to explain a turnaround strategy and negotiating a repayment plan with more favorable terms.

 The purpose of bankruptcy court is not to punish the debtor, but rather to release the debtor of liability.